R-I-S-Khan/Classification-of-MNIST-and-USPS-Dataset-Using-Machine-Learning/README.md

 5. Ensemble Classifier ( Majority Voting)

 After trainining the models on the MNIST image dataset, the model was used to predict image dataset of USPS.

+Confusion Matrices were made for each classification models.

+The image dataset of USPS can be found here - https://drive.google.com/file/d/1nbnN6pGagQVuZXIcbeRrktOZpHygq2n1/view?usp=sharing